nottrobin/maas-docs/en/installconfig-storage.md

 The new default will only apply to newly-commissioned nodes.
 [/note]

-To change the default with the CLI see [MAAS CLI - advanced tasks](manage-cli-advanced.md#set-the-default-storage-layout).
+To change the default with the CLI see [MAAS CLI - advanced tasks](manage-cli-advanced.md#heading--set-the-default-storage-layout).

-### Node layout
+<h3 id="heading--node-layout">Node layout</h3>

 An administrator can change the layout for a single node as well as customise that layout providing this is done while the node has a status of 'Ready'.
-This is only possible via the CLI at this time (see [MAAS CLI - advanced tasks](manage-cli-advanced.md#set-a-storage-layout)).
+This is only possible via the CLI at this time (see [MAAS CLI - advanced tasks](manage-cli-advanced.md#heading--set-a-storage-layout)).

 [note]
 Only an administrator can modify storage at the block device level (providing the node has a status of 'Ready').
 [/note]

-## Final storage modifications
+<h2 id="heading--final-storage-modifications">Final storage modifications</h2>

 Once a node has been provisioned with block devices via a layout or administrator customisation (as mentioned under 'Node layout'), a regular user can perform modifications on the resulting storage configuration at the filesystem level.

-## Disk erasure
+<h2 id="heading--disk-erasure">Disk erasure</h2>

 Node storage can be erased in several ways.
 See [Disk erasure](installconfig-storage-erasure.md) for details.